jsmits/shf/README.md

 # How to contribute

 Please [create a new issue](https://github.com/jsmits/shf/issues/new) when you encounter a bug or have any suggestions or feature requests.
-Pull requests are also warmly welcomed.
+Pull requests are welcome as well.